cloudfoundry/garden-runc-release/docs/store-sizing-and-garbage-collection.md

-# Garbage Collection
+# GrootFS Store Sizing and Garbage Collection

-## About

-This document details how garbage collection of unused container image layers occurs inside Garden and GrootFS.
+This document details how GrootFS manages its dedicated space and how it uses garbage collection of unused container image layers to optimise its space usage.

+## Store Sizing

+GrootFS disk space is used to store container images and runtime data.
+Given it usually shares the disk with other jobs, GrootFS provides a property called `grootfs.reserved_space_for_other_jobs_in_mb` which it will use to calculate how much disk space is at its disposal.

+Normally, GrootFS will limit its disk usage to the size of the disk minus the value of `grootfs.reserved_space_for_other_jobs_in_mb`, and this is a hard limit.

+In cases where the space left for GrootFS is very low (i.e. < 15GB), a best-effort space reservation strategy is adopted, sharing the whole disk between GrootFS and other jobs, and relying on garbage collection to minimise the store size.
+In other words, GrootFS will use as much of the disk as possible, but will try to preserve at least `grootfs.reserved_space_for_other_jobs_in_mb` MB for other jobs to use.

+## Garbage Collection

-When using the default configuration, when a container is created in garden, GrootFS is invoked to fetch all required image layers and to combine them into a single container rootfs.
+When using the default configuration, when a container is created in Garden, GrootFS is invoked to fetch all required image layers and to combine them into a single container rootfs.
-If creating a buildpack-based application, there is currently on a single layer - the Cloud Foundry stack (typically cflinuxfs2).
+If creating a buildpack-based application, there is currently on a single layer - the Cloud Foundry stack (typically cflinuxfs3).
 The droplet (your application code + deps) is later copied into the rootfs.
 There is work undergoing to also provide the droplet as a layer, resulting in the rootfs consisting of a 2 layer (the stack and the droplet) OCI image, but this can be ignored for now.
 If creating a docker-based application, there are potentially many more layers!